 Native American group files suit against BLM for failure to consult.
 SALEM-NEWS,COM By Robert Lundahl (Release)

-Lawsuit alleges solar projects would harm sacred Native American sites
+Lawsuit alleges solar projects would harm Culturally Sacred Native American sites

 Public Relations